0xPolygonID/docs/docs/verifier/query-builder.md

 1. **Condition:** This type allows the prover to demonstrate that a specific condition is met without revealing the underlying data.
 It maintains data privacy by cryptographically verifying the condition.
 An example is proving legal age for entry into a venue without disclosing the actual age.

 2. **Selective disclosure:** Use this when you need the prover to reveal specific data stored in their credential.
 This option discloses the actual value of an attribute to the verifier.
-For instance, instead of just requesting proof proving legal age, it would disclose the prover's actual age to the verifier.
+For instance, instead of just requesting proof of legal age, it would disclose the prover's actual age to the verifier.

-3. **Credential issued:** Use this when you need the prove that credential with a specific type has been issued, but not to reveal any information.
+3. **Credential issued:** Use this when you need to prove that a credential with a specific type has been issued, but not to reveal any information.

 Choose "Condition" for privacy-preserving verification, "Selective disclosure" for cases where revealing specific information is necessary, "Credential issued" when you need to ensure the fact of credential issuance.